chromo gapfill

 - Annotates candidate-path risk, including high-degree graph nodes, self-loop nodes, unsequenced nodes, cycle guards, weak/tied/conflicting support, and a branch-complexity score.

-- Rejects missing nodes, disconnected flanks, unresolved ambiguous paths, unsequenced nodes, unknown or invalid overlaps, oversized fills, and flank sequence mismatches.
+- Rejects missing nodes, disconnected flanks, unresolved ambiguous paths, unknown or invalid overlaps, oversized fills, and flank sequence mismatches for applied fills.
+Projected unitig-GFA paths are currently reported for planning/review only.

 - Writes

-<prefix>.gapfill_plan.tsvfor review withaccept_fill=noby default, can write a self-contained HTML reviewer with--review-html, and can accept the shared review-event table fromchromo eval gapfill. - With
+<prefix>.gapfill_plan.tsvfor review withaccept_fill=noby default, can write a self-contained HTML reviewer with--review-html, and can accept the shared review-event table fromchromo eval gapfill. - Writes AGP and component-provenance tables describing ordered contig components, fallback N gaps, and any applied graph-fill components.

 Plan Graph Fills